 Download Press Biography (PDF)

-Over the six albums in her discography, Chicago-area recording artist Diane Marie Kloba has established herself as an innovator through her novel recombinations of recognizable elements from rock, folk, punk and poetic forms.
+Over the eight albums in her discography, Chicago-area recording artist Diane Marie Kloba has established herself as an innovator through her novel recombinations of recognizable elements from rock, folk, punk and poetic forms.

 Kloba’s latest release, Ghost In The Museum is a multi-layered, rich collection of songs using guitars, synthesizer and organic percussion as the haunting atmospheric backdrop for poems with hidden dual meanings.